 - If you have guard services, the Routing Module adds module

 AppModule, compared to its pre-refactor state:

-Select a Hero in the HeroesComponent
+Select a hero in the HeroesComponent

-HeroesComponent template exhibits a "master/detail" style with the list of heroes
+the current template exhibits a "master/detail" style with the list of heroes

 at the top and details of the selected hero below.

 Delete the last line of the template with the

 Instead, you'll display the hero detail on its own page and route to it as you did in the dashboard.

 However, when users select a hero from the list, they won't go to the detail page.
 Instead, they'll see a mini detail on this page and have to click a button to navigate to the full detail page.